belhaddo/jroxy/README.md

 ## Overview

-**JRoxy** is a Java-based reverse proxy designed to route HTTP traffic efficiently to upstream services.
+**JRoxy** is a Java-based reverse proxy designed to route HTTP traffic efficiently to downstream services.
 It provides built-in service discovery, load balancing, and caching capabilities configured through a simple YAML file.

 ---